SamratSahoo/Facial-Recognition-Attendance-Tracker/README.md

  attendance system uses image datasets to create an average encoding of the person.
-This encoding is then compared with frame encodings from the camera stream Down below is the documentation for each part of this application
+This encoding is then compared with frame encodings from the camera stream.
+Down below is the documentation for each part of this application

 ### Documentation